sofiaxuuu/mini-proj2-college-innovation/README.md

 ![figure 6.
 Linear Regression between if the school is elite and share of inventors and parent's income](https://github.com/sophiaxuu/decision-analytics/blob/main/mini-proj2/figure%206.png)

-Here, R2 values means R-squared is a measure of how well a linear regression model “fits” a dataset.
+Here, R2 value means R-squared is a measure of how well a linear regression model “fits” a dataset.
 Also commonly called the coefficient of determination.
 Our r-squares is 0.33, which is not as large as i want it to be.
 There may be further investigation needed to understand.

 The standard error gives in particular is an indication of the likely accuracy of the sample mean as compared with the population mean.
 The smaller the standard error, the less the spread and the more likely it is that any sample mean is close to the population mean.
 A small standard error is thus a Good Thing.